An interview with Kyle Wentworth founder/owner of Fusion IT

 Who were your greatest influences?

 Not so much when I was growing up, but after I was grown up, my Dad was a big influencer on who I became.
 I suspect that every boy has had issues with their father, most likely because we are turning into him as we get older.
-Not so much of who he is, but who we are becoming.
-My Father and Mother were the two most influential influencers.
-Brothers and sisters right after that.
-There are a handful of clients - Dave Boomstra has been an integral part through our friendship.
-The people who helped me make a decision in the direction I go most though, probably Mom, Dad and family.
+The issues we have are not so much of who he was, but who we are becoming that was him.
+My Father and Mother were the two most influential people that I still look back on for guidance today; even though they are both in Heaven.
+Brothers and sisters come right after that.
+I have 12 of them.
+There are a handful of clients - Dave Boomstra of Midwest Food Equipment, has been a great friend and influence throughout our friendship.

 What is a Core Value that is not negotiable?